 Bird watching

-If you have outdoor space, then you’ll have birds near you.
-Now is the perfect time to get the children to start spotting those gorgeous feathery friends.
-Get them to note the birds they spot in a little pad.
-You’ll have a family of twitchers before you know it.
+If you have outdoor space, then you'll have birds near you.
+Install or make a bird feeder with your children and get them to note the birds they spot in a little pad.
+You'll have a family of twitchers before you know it.

 Garden reading